 + Do I need to host a blockchain node to work with GDR?

 Participants are not required to host a node.
 Work continues on establishing requirements for hosting a node (on or off change, common policies, practices and protocols for nodes, security requirements, coding standards, etc).

-It is anticipated that there will be multiple options for participants: hosting a node, not hosting a node, And, if hosting a node, whether the node is administered by GDR, by you as a participant, and the decision on where to host the node.
+It is anticipated that there will be multiple options for participants: hosting a node or not hosting a node; and if hosting a node, whether the node is administered by GDR, by you as a participant; and the decision on where to host the node.

 + Who will administer access to the blockchain?

 GDR, working on behalf of the ecosystem, will administer access to the blockchain per ecosystem policies and protocols.
 GDR will use the appropriate access control, restrictions, and security tools found in Hyperledger Fabric.

 + Does GDR require a specific data format or technical integration?